 Overview

-• In pursuit of ubiquitous on-device intelligence and green AI, we consistently strive to validate our techniques on real-world devices by using commercial devices or designing custom FPGA/ASIC accelerators for system integration and demonstration.
-Representative work includes the following: First Place in the ACM/IEEE TinyML Design Contest at ICCAD'22 and EyeCoD at IEEE Micro's Top Picks of 2023.
+• We validate our techniques on real-world applications deployed on commercial hardware and/or custom FPGA/ASIC accelerators.
+Notable awards include First Place in the ACM/IEEE TinyML Design Contest at ICCAD'22 and EyeCoD at IEEE Micro's Top Picks of 2023.

 i-FlatCam (ASIC):